sukriti-dev-tech/Deep_Learning_AI_Tutorials/README.md

 Link to the Lang-x documentation - https://python.langchain.com/api_reference/index.html

 Notebooks contain the code files to follow along with the tutorial.
-Most of the lessons have 2 ways of solving a problem, I have separated out the ways into different notebooks so that they can be run/modified individually.
+Some of the lessons have 2 ways of solving a problem, for those I have separated out the ways into different notebooks so that they can be run/modified individually.
 Updates done to the tutorial code:
   Code updated as per latest LangGraph API version (including for Tavily Search API integration) Code updated as per latest OpenAI API version